 Now, take a look at this portrait [Show the Picasso-Stravinsky portrait--you may have to wait until the laughter subsides].
-This is a very famous portrait of Igor Stravinsky (a composer who we will meet in Cycle 3), done by Pablo Picasso, (who we will also meet in Cycle 3.1) This portrait is probably the single-most famous "draw-upside-down-model" in the world.
+This is a very famous portrait of Igor Stravinsky, drawing my Pablo Picasso, an artist who we will meet in Cycle 3.
+This portrait is probably the single-most famous "draw-upside-down-model" in the world.
 Art students have done this in schools all over for decades.
 If you're interested in this model, give it a try!
-2